James Bell (rugby league): Leigh Centurions

 On 5 November 2020 it was announced that Bell would join Leigh for the 2021 season.

 St Helens R.F.C.

-On 14 September 2021, it was reported that he had signed for St Helens R.F.C.
-(Heritage № 1270) in the Super League.
+On 14 September 2021, it was reported that he had signed for St Helens R.F.C. in the Super League.
 Bell played 17 games for St Helens in the 2022 Super League season and featured in the clubs semi-final victory over Salford but he was not included in the grand final team which won their fourth successive title.

 On 18 February 2023, Bell played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+Bell played 27 games for St Helens in the 2023 Super League season as the club finished third on the table.
+He played in St Helens narrow loss against the Catalans Dragons in the semi-final which stopped them reaching a fifth successive grand final.

+In round 11 of the 2024 Super League season, Bell scored two tries for St Helens in their 60-6 victory over Castleford.

+Bell played 24 matches for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+Bell played in St Helens golden point extra-time playoff loss against Warrington.

+Hull FC

+On 16 September 2025, it was announced that Bell would be departing St Helens at the end of the 2025 Super League season.
+On the same day, it was revealed Bell had signed a contract to join Hull F.C. starting in 2026.

 International career

 In October, Bell was named in the Scotland squad for the 2017 Rugby League World Cup.

 Bell played all three matches for Scotland at the 2021 Rugby League World Cup where they finished bottom of their group.